herzogdemeuron/calc/quick_start/README.md

 ## Step 2: Set Up Directus with Docker

 1. Ensure Docker is installed on your machine.
 If not, [download and install Docker](https://docs.docker.com/get-started/get-docker/).
-2. Navigate to the **quick_start/directus** folder in File Explorer.
+2. Navigate to the **quick_start/directus** of the cloned folder in File Explorer.
+3. Ensure docker is running in the background, consider add your account to the 'docker-users' group if docker doesn't boot.
-3. Type `cmd` in the address bar and press Enter to open a command prompt.
+4. Type `cmd` in the address bar and press Enter to open a command prompt.
-4. Run the command `docker compose up`.
+5. Run the command `docker compose up`.
-5. Wait for the message "**Server started at http://0.0.0.0:8055**" to appear.
+6. Wait for the message "**Server started at http://0.0.0.0:8055**" to appear.
-6. Keep this terminal open.
+7. Keep this terminal open.
-7. If you have any questions, check out to the [Direcuts Official Guide](https://docs.directus.io/self-hosted/quickstart.html)
+8. If you have any questions, check out to the [Direcuts Official Guide](https://docs.directus.io/self-hosted/quickstart.html)

 ## Step 3: Access and Verify Directus